softwarewright/softwarewright.github.io/docs/blog/posts/jest-unit-testing/extending-jest.md

 ```
 :::

-As you can see even though `jest-extended` is not a apart of the base set of matcher that `jest` provides it still works well with the `jest-chain` package.
+As you can see even though `jest-extended` is not a part of the base set of matcher that `jest` provides it still works completely with the `jest-chain` package.
 The best part about `jest-chain` is that if you get errors for anything in the method chain the error output is still highly readable.
 You can check this by making either/both of the assertions false and check out the messages that you get.

 **Incorrect array size**
 ``` bash